MaterializeInc/materialize/doc/developer/guide.md

 In principle, any text editor can be used to edit Rust code.

-By default, we recommend that developers without a strong preference of editor use Visual Studio Code with the Rust-Analyzer plugin.
-This is the most mainstream setup for developing Materialize, and the one for which you are the most likely to be able to get help if something goes wrong.
-It's important to note that you **should not** install the "Rust" plugin, as it is known to conflict with Rust-Analyzer; the latter has far more advanced code navigation features and is the de-facto standard for developing Rust.
-If you use Rust-Analyzer, you may wish to change the target directory so it does not conflict with other cargo commands.
-You can do this by adding to the cargo check extra args "--target-dir" and "$NEWTARGET".
+By default, we recommend that developers without a strong preference of an editor use [Visual Studio Code] with the [rust-analyzer] plugin.
+This is the most mainstream
+setup for developing Materialize, and the one for which you are the most likely to be able to get help if something goes wrong.

-Visual Studio Code also works well for editing Python; to work on the Python code in the Materialize repository, install the official Python extension from Microsoft and add the following to your `settings.json`.
+Visual Studio Code also works well for editing Python; to work on the Python code in the Materialize repository, install the [official Python extension][vscode-python] from Microsoft and add the following to your `settings.json`.

 ``` json